MicrosoftDocs/common-data-model-and-service/common-data-model/banking-accelerator.md

 ---
-title: Financial Services Accelerator banking component | Microsoft Docs
+title: Financial Services accelerator banking component | Microsoft Docs
-description: Develop banking solutions with the extensions to the Common Data Model and the built-in forms, views, and dashboards of the Dynamics 365 Financial Services Accelerator.
+description: Develop banking solutions with the extensions to the Common Data Model and the built-in forms, views, and dashboards of the Dynamics 365 Financial Services accelerator.
 author: JamesGalvin
 ms.service: common-data-model
 ms.reviewer: Deonhe